 Escaping MichiganAfter a couple of climbs up Shasta (West Face and Cascade Gulch) I decided to give the Casaval a go.
 Unfortunately, my would-be climbing partner bailed at the last minute.
 Allegedly his wife saw "Avalanche Gulch" on the SP page and vetoed the idea.
 I tried to explain that we would be taking a route not known for avalanches (other details omitted).
 No luck.
 He was out.
 The Casaval seemed out of the question, so I planned for the west face again.

 I packed up and flew to Sacramento, bummed at the prospect of taking a route I'd already climbed.
 At The Fifth Season, an employee saw me studying a large photo of the Casaval.
 He asked if I planned to climb it, but I meekly admitted I wasn't since I was soloing.
 We talked for a while about my experience level and the route, he encouraged me to give it a go (and bail down the West Face if needed), then rented me a shovel.
 Off I went, shovel in hand, to climb the Casaval.
-"When in doubt," he said, "stay right."

-Day 1 - Searching for Solitude
+Day 1 - Solitude

 A family of French tourists pulled into the spot next to me as I went through the usual gear explosion.
 I said hello and smiled; they nodded but said nothing to me.
 Instead, mother, father, and their two young sons got out and stood no more than five feet away, staring in silence as I packed.
 This went on for a good ten minutes.

 I kept packing, but yeah... it was awkward.
 Eventually, the woman started talking to me in nearly perfect English.
 The husband chimed in.
 "You are going climbing?"
 I told them I was.
 They asked how far I planned to go.
 "All the way."
 The dad looked surprised.
 (Where else would I want to go?)

 "It's just me."

 The French lady look mortified.